mawalou14/TodoManagementApi/README.md

 To run the application locally:
 1. Clone this repository.
 2. Configure the database connection in `appsettings.json`.
-3. Run migrations to create the database schema.
-4. Build and run the application.
+3. Build and run the application.

 ## API Endpoints